Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 Mailbird is a desktop application, full stop.
 There is no iOS app, no Android app, no Linux build, and no web client.
 The Mac build exists; the team's own pricing page states plainly that mobile applications are on the roadmap and that Mailbird for Mac is not compatible with iPads or iPhones.
 If you read mail on a phone, and most of us do, Mailbird does not come with you.

 Underneath, the connection story is mostly IMAP plus generic SMTP.
-Gmail, Outlook.com, iCloud, Yahoo, Exchange, Fastmail, and the rest are reached through the same generic IMAP pipe.
-That is a defensible engineering choice, it covers everyone, but it also flattens out the things each provider does well.
-Gmail's labels become folders, Microsoft's calendar invitations lose some of their structure, JMAP's push and Fastmail's mailbox semantics never get spoken in their own dialect.
+Gmail, Outlook.com, iCloud, Yahoo, Exchange, Fastmail, and the rest are reached through the same generic pipe.
+That’s a defensible engineering choice , it covers everyone, but it also flattens what each provider does well.
+Gmail’s labels become folders, Microsoft’s calendar invitations lose some of their structure, JMAP’s push and Fastmail’s mailbox semantics never get spoken in their own dialect.
 The integrations bundle is broad; the protocol depth is not.

 ProtonMail is not supported without running Proton's Bridge, which is its own separate desktop process that has to stay running for IMAP to work, on a machine that is awake.
 That is not Mailbird's fault, it is Proton's design, but it is the practical experience.